aboutcode-org/scancode.io/docs/tutorial_cli_analyze_docker_image.rst

 learn some of the ScanCode.io basic commands.

 .. note::
-    This tutorial assumes you have a current version of ScanCode.io installed locally on your machine.
+    This tutorial assumes you have a recent version of ScanCode.io installed locally on your machine and **running with Docker**.
     If you do not have it installed, see our :ref:`installation` guide for instructions.

 Requirements
 ------------